jakubkulhan/bunny/README.md

 $channel = $bunny->channel();
 ```

-With out communication channel set up we can now publish a message to the queue:
+With a communication channel set up, we can now publish a message to the queue:

 ```php
 $channel->publish(